Updated: Oct 31

 Jessie Stephen is one of the few working-class Scottish Suffragettes about whom much is known.
 She was born in London on 19th April 1893 and came to Scotland when she was about two years old.
 Her father was a tailor who went where the work was, so the family moved to Dunfermline, then Edinburgh, and finally Glasgow.
-The Stephen children and there were eventually eleven of them, attended North Kelvinside School, where Jessie was bright enough to win a scholarship.
+The Stephen children (all 11 of them) attended North Kelvinside School, where Jessie was bright enough to win a scholarship.
 However, she left at 15 when her father lost his job and she took work as a domestic servant to help the family budget.

 Conditions varied depending on the employer.
 One, Lady Chisholm of Belhaven Terrace, dismissed Jessie when she wrenched her ankle running upstairs and thus couldn’t fulfill all her duties.
 Jessie had strong Socialist views which she learned from her father, and by 16 she was already the vice-chair of the Maryhill Independent Labour Party, so she wasn’t going to accept this treatment meekly.
 She organized her fellow maids into the Scottish Domestic Workers’ Federation (1913) to campaign for better conditions and used her contacts to help, for example, Bailie Alston, a Labour man who ran a number of tea shops let them use one for meetings at which she addressed not just fellow servants, but their employers too.